FlaxEngine/FlaxDocs/manual/get-started/assets/creating-assets.md

 ## Creating assets

-For example to create a new [physical material](../../physics/physical-material.md) asset, simply navigate to the Content directory in the *Content* window, then right-click and choose option **New -> Physical Material**.
+For example to create a new [physical material](../../physics/physical-material.md) asset, simply navigate to the Content directory in the *Content* window, then right-click and choose option **New -> Physics -> Physical Material**.
 Specify its name and press *Enter*.

 ![Create New Physical Material](../../physics/media/new-physical-material.jpg)